cpvrlab/SLProject_doc/Introduction.md

 \section app Application Code
 <p>
-The applications starting code (grey boxes in the class diagram below) depends on the operating system In all cases we have the most outer shell of the application that handles the window and the OpenGL context creation and passes events to a thin C-function interface before it is handled by the C++-framework in the library lib-SLProject.
+The applications starting code (grey boxes in the class diagram below) depends on the operating system.
+In all cases we have the most outer shell of the application that handles the window and the OpenGL context creation and passes the events to a thin C-function interface before it is handled by the C++-framework in the library lib-SLProject.
 The following OS' are supported and applications are provided for demonstration:
 <ul>
     <li>
         <b>Windows, Linux and Max OSX</b> applications use the <a href="http://www.glfw.org/">GLFW</a>